OldSneerJaw/couchster/README.md

   "test": "mocha test/"
 }
 ```

+Once the test script is configured in `package.json`, run the tests with the `npm test` command.

 You will find many more test examples in this project's `test/` directory and in the example project [couchster-test-examples](https://github.com/OldSneerJaw/couchster-test-examples).